rtibi/MCW-Azure-Stack/OperationsLab/Before the HOL - Azure Stack.md

     Add-AzureRmAccount -EnvironmentName "AzureStackAdmin" -TenantId $TenantId

 > Note: type "Get-AzureRMSubscription" and note down the "TenantID".
+You can see that you are now connected to your Azure Stack instance using commands like Get-AzsLocation, Get-AzsSubscription, or	Get-AzsUserSubscription.

 ### Task 2: Download VM Images to Azure Stack